GoogleChrome/web.dev/src/site/content/en/blog/introducing-aurora/index.md

 While we work to improve tools that live in every layer of the stack, frameworks such as Next.js, Nuxt.js, and Angular CLI, manage every step of an application's lifecycle.
-For this reason, and the fact that React adoption is the largest within the core UI framework ecosystem, most of our optimizations have begun as a proof of concept within Next.js before expanding to the rest of the ecosystem.
+For this reason, and the fact that React adoption is the largest within the core UI framework ecosystem, most of our optimizations have begun with proving out in Next.js before expanding to the rest of the ecosystem.

 Aurora supports success at scale by bringing solutions to the _right layer_ of popular tech stacks.
 By bridging the gap between browsers and frameworks, it